 Back to the peach pie!
 A little bit about it before you start baking.
-It isn’t your traditional pie, it is almost a cross between a cake and a pie.
-The crust is thick and doens’t need to be rolled out, there is not top crust, the more juice in the peaches the better and the whole pie is topped with whipped cream!
+It isn’t your traditional pie, it is almost a cross between a cake and a pie, a shortcake actually.
+The crust is thick and doesn’t need to be rolled out, there is no top crust, the more juice in the peaches the better, and the whole pie is topped with whipped cream!

 Aunt Judy’s Peach Pie